"This is the only program that has worked. She

 Cognitive Skills for Reading

-Most struggling readers have weak auditory processing skills.
+The vast majority of struggling readers have weak auditory processing skills.
 This cognitive skill delay may not be evident in spoken language where the requirement is only that words be understood as whole sounds.
 But reading requires another big step up in processing accuracy, being able to break words into component sounds.

 Reading also requires the ability to absorb and retain information while reading.
 This is the key to reading comprehension, and to critical thinking.
 If this cognitive skill is not developed properly, grade level reading comprehension will be a challenge starting in 4th or 5th grade.